-Rule 7.989 New or Replacement Well Registration Fee

-The owner of any well or replacement well for which drilling commences on or after April 1, 2011, including a well exempt under Rule 2.1, shall submit payment to the District of a \$500.00 non-refundable well registration fee per well, which is due by the same deadline established under these rules for registration of the well.
-If an Operating Permit or an amendment to an Operating Permit is also required for the well under Rule 3.9, the well registration fee under this rule shall be reduced to \$250.00.
-A registrant for a well with a previously approved exception to the minimum tract size requirements under Rule 4.6(kj) shall pay a reduced administrative registration fee of \$100.00 to the District, which shall be refunded by the District if the well registration is denied.
-Otherwise, application fees paid under Rules 7.9 -7.15 are non-refundable, even if the application is denied.
+- (a) The Board, by resolution, shall establish annually a schedule of fees for administrative acts of the District, including the cost of reviewing and processing applications, the cost of hearings for permit applications, and any other administrative fees the Board deems necessary and appropriate.
+The fees shall not unreasonably exceed the cost to the District of performing the administrative function for this the fee is charged.
+The established schedule of fees may include, but is not limited to, the following: - (1) Returned Check Fee.
+A fee shall be assessed for checks returned to the District for insufficient funds, account closed, signature missing, or any other reason causing a check to be returned by the District's depository. - (2) New or Replacement Well Registration Fee.
+The owner of any well or replacement well for which drilling commences on or after April 1, 2011, including a well exempt under Rule 2.1, shall submit payment to the District of a non-refundable well registration fee per well, which is due by the same deadline established under these rules for registration of the well.
+If an Operating Permit or an amendment to an Operating Permit is also required for the well under Rule 3.9, the well registration fee under this rule shall be reduced.
+A registrant for a well with a previously approved exception to the minimum tract size requirements under Rule 4.6 shall pay a reduced administrative registration fee to the District, which shall be refunded by the District if the well registration is denied.
+Otherwise, application fees paid under these requires are non-refundable, even if the application is denied.
 The well registration fee must be received by the District in order for the District to find a registration application administratively complete.
-The purpose of the well registration fee is to cover the administrative costs to the District associated with registering the well and administering the rules and operations of the District related to the registration of the well.
-The amount of the well registration fee has been determined by the District to be less than the actual administrative costs to the District of registering the well and administering the rules and operations of the District with respect to the registration of the well.